Gilead-BioStats/gsm/tests/testthat/_snaps/AE_Map_Adam.md

       -- Checking Input Data for `AE_Map_Adam()` --

-      v No issues found for dfADSL domain x df is not a data.frame()
-      x spec is not a list()
-      x mapping is not a list()
-      x Non-character column names found in mapping:
-      !
-Issues found for  domain
-      x df is not a data.frame()
-      x spec is not a list()
-      x mapping is not a list()
-      x Non-character column names found in mapping:
-      !
-Issues found for mapping domain
       !
 Issues found for `AE_Map_Adam()`
       ! `AE_Map_Adam()` not run because of failed check.
     Output